eeu2102/SynTactic/README.md

 - Currently, we have a drop-down coding language selector.
 Right now, no matter which language you select, the problem sets are based on Python.
 We will iterate lessons for more languages in Iteration 2.
 - Currently, we only offer one method for Syntax learning (multiple choice).
 The 'Flashcards' button is not yet functional.
 We will introduce this feature in Iteration 2.
+- The profile page is presently in a static state, displaying a fixed name and lacking any user-specific data on performance.
+We plan to revitalize this section in Iteration 2, introducing dynamic user data and a login system to personalize the learning experience.

 # Thanks to Raphael Sofaer